Charter Of The Board Of Directors

-- to identify the principal risks of the Company’s business, and to implement appropriate system to manage these risks.
+- to identify the principal risks of the Company’s business, and to implement appropriate systems to manage these risks.

 - to develop an investor relations and shareholder communications policy for the Company.

-- to oversee management’s adoption of effective internal control and management information systems.
+- to oversee management’s adoption of effective internal controls and management information systems.

 - to review and approve annual and quarterly financial statements and the publication thereof by management.